scidash/ParallelPyNEURON/README.md

-# A script to build open-mpi, NEURON-7.4, miniconda python3 all working togethor
+# A script to build open-mpi, NEURON-7.4, miniconda, python3, neuronunit-dev and sciunit-dev all working togethor.

 Purpose: The building of development environments raises an unnecessary technical problem.
 In many cases even if someone has the technical capacity to build, it does not mean they will have time too.
 In order to remove this barrier to participation I have attempted to create a docker image.
 The docker image builds open-mpi, NEURON-7.4 and miniconda python3 such that they all working together.